pythonlover02/pythonlover02/README.md

 **Proton-Sarek** - Custom Steam Play compatibility tool based on Wine, optimized for older PCs and GPUs with Vulkan 1.1+ support or not Vulkan support at all.

 **volt-gui** - Simple GUI program for modifying and creating the "volt" script and more.
-Providing an intuitive interface for configuration management, with the objetive of getting the maximum performance posible of a PC.
+Providing an intuitive interface for configuration management, with the objective of getting the maximum performance posible of a PC.